 The glenohumeral joint connects your upper arm bone (humerus) to your shoulder blade (scapula).
 The scapula moves on your rib cage to provide a stable foundation for arm movements.
 The acromioclavicular (AC) joint is where your collar bone (clavicle) meets your scapula.
 There is also a sternoclavicular (SC) joint where your collar bone articulates with your breast bone (sternum).

 Efficient performance relies on appropriate coordination between these joints.
 Just as importantly, the arm’s mechanics are heavily influenced by the forces transmitted from the point your foot leaves or hits the ground in a throw, all the way until the ball or object is released.
 You need enough balance, hip range of motion, core control, and thoracic spine rotation in order to set the arm up for success.
 Putting all of these pieces together allows for a fast and accurate movement.

-Working with overhead athletes is typically not a big part of a physical therapist’s education.
-It is a specialization requiring much further study, training and practice following graduation.
+Working with overhead athletes is typically not a significant part of a physical therapist’s education.
+Rather, it is a specialization requiring much further study, training and practice following graduation from PT school.

 In this day of specialties and specialists, I didn’t expect Activcore to consider the way my entire body worked.